MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/tutorial-directory-extension-group-provisioning.md

 - The Lola Jacobson and John Smith user accounts reside in the Marketing OU.
 - The Groups OU is where our groups from Microsoft Entra ID are provisioned.

-## Create two groups in Microsoft Entra ID.
+## Create two groups in Microsoft Entra ID
 To begin, create two groups in Microsoft Entra ID.
 One group is Sales and the Other is Marketing.

 To create two groups, follow these steps.